Fritzler Farm Event- Benefitting Partners!

 The No DUI NoCo coalition and campaign was born out of the need to address the problem of impaired driving in our community.
-The goal is to prevent driving under the influence of alcohol or other substances by increasing community responsibility for safe and responsible driving.
+The goal is to prevent driving under the influence of alcohol, cannabis, or other substances by increasing community responsibility for safe and responsible driving.

 The No DUI NoCo campaign encourages the public to “Make the Call” to end impaired driving in our community.
 Make the Call to get a safe ride home.
-Make the Call about whether you should get behind the wheel, and Make the Call to report suspected impaired drivers.
+Make the Call for a friend who has had too much to drink, and Make the Call to report suspected impaired drivers.
 Driving under the influence IS an emergency–please call 911 if you see someone you suspect is driving impaired.

 Areas of focus for this group include: